I’m being sued by someone in Small Claims Court. What should I do?

 - the plaintiff is suing you for breaking something that you think another person broke

-If you want to make a counterclaim, you must file and serve it within 20 days of filing your Defence.
+If you want to make a Defendant's Claim, you must file and serve it within 20 days of filing your Defence.